TheAlgorithms/Java/src/main/java/com/thealgorithms/strings/zigZagPattern/README.md

 # working

-    if string size is smaller than numRows or numRows is smaller than 2 than we can return string because it will make no changes to string.
+    if string size is smaller than numRows or numRows is smaller than 2 then we can return string because it will make no changes to string.
     If not than
-    we initiate three variable depth which is equalvalent to numRows , height which starts with 1 and start with starting index of string. than we generate spaces to skip using formula 2 + (( n - 1 ) * 2 ) for both height and depth
+    we initiate three variable depth which is equalvalent to numRows , height which starts with 1 and start with starting index of string. then we generate spaces to skip using formula 2 + (( n - 1 ) * 2 ) for both height and depth
     with each iteration we decrement depth and increase height and start by one also we keep concatenating character on to new string with first